Skip to content

 • The F-35 is the largest investment in the public sector of all time.

-• Parliament has decided that the F-35 will have full operational capability in 2025.
+• Parliament has implied that the F-35 will have full operational capability in 2025.

-• We have conducted two surveys – one on lifetime costs and a follow-up survey on operational capability.
+• We have conducted two audits – one compliance audit of the life cycle costs and one extensive follow-up of a performance audit on operational capability from 2019.

-• The surveys are presented in a summary report, to provide a comprehensive overview of the phasing-in phase-in.
+• The surveys are presented in a summary report, to provide a comprehensive overview of the phasing-in phase.

 • We are publishing an unclassified version of the overall report.
-The full report is classified at the level "LIMITED" under the provisions of the Security Act.
+The full report is classified at the level "RESTRICTED" under the Security Act.

-The Ministry of Defence's compliance with lifetime cost requirements for the F-35
+The Ministry of Defence's compliance with life cycle cost requirements for the F-35

-Lifetime costs estimate how much the fighter aircraft will cost over their lifetime, from acquisition to operation and disposal.
-Life cycle costs were an important criterion when the Parliament, Storting, decided to procure the F-35 in 2008, and the calculations should include all costs.
+Life cycle costs estimate how much the fighter aircraft will cost over their lifetime, from acquisition to operation and disposal.
+Life cycle costs were an important criterion when the Norwegian Parliament, the Storting, decided to procure the F-35 in 2008, and the calculations should include all costs.

 Overall assessment